jokecamp/jokecamp.com/_posts/2012-07-26-how-to-create-an-asp-net-httphandler-to-serve-files-from-local-system.markdown

 layout: post
 slug: how-to-create-an-asp-net-httphandler-to-serve-files-from-local-system
 title: How to create an ASP.NET HttpHandler to serve files from local system
+desc: "Tutorial on how to create an ASP.NET HttpHandler to serve files from local system with C# code"
 wordpress_id: 340
 categories:
 - Code